-Son loses appeal against burial of mummified bodies in Edinburgh - BBC News
+Son loses appeal against burial of bodies

 Eugenios and Hilda Marcel's bodies were found in a former fishmonger shop in 2002.

-In February, councillors gained permission from Lord Mullholand to arrange a burial for the couple.
+In February, councillors gained permission from Lord Mulholland to arrange a burial for the couple.

 'Fighting for justice'